stevekinney/idea-box/README.md

 function createIdea(event) {
   event.preventDefault();

-  var newIdea = {
+  var newIdea = getIdeaPropertiesFromForm();

+  console.log(newIdea);
+}

+function getIdeaPropertiesFromForm() {
+  return {
     title: newIdeaTitle.val(),
     body: newIdeaBody.val()
   };

-  console.log(newIdea);
 }
 ```

 We'll make room for `newIdeaTitle` and `newIdeaBody` in the global scope.
-When the document is ready, we'll assign values to those variables.
+When the document is ready, we'll assign values to those variables by way of `getIdeaPropertiesFromForm`.
 We'll also bind `createIdea` as an event listener to the "Submit Idea" button.
 Right now, it will just log to the console for a moment.
+In a perfect world, we could use Mocha to unit test that every step of the way, but writing JavaScript in Rails is always a bit of a compromise.

 In `idea_respository.js`, we'll add a new method to `IdeaRepository` for creating new methods.